WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-general-form-input-fields-in-wordpress-with-paymattic.md

 ---
-title: "Use the General Fields"
+title: "How to Use the General Fields"
 category: "General Input Fields"
 ---

-# Use the General Fields
+# How to Use the General Fields

 [Paymattic](https://paymattic.com/) provides 20 general fields to design a standard payment form for your WordPress Site.
 This article will give you an overview of Paymattic's General Fields.